coder-hat/PegJotto/README.md

 # PegJotto
-This repository contains exercises in Python programming that implement a Peg Jotto game.

-In her book, "The Games Treasury", Merilyn Simmonds Mohr writes:
+In "The Games Treasury", Merilyn Simmonds Mohr writes:
 > MasterMind is a commercial variation that distills Jotto from a word game to one of pure deductive logic.
 > The marketed game uses colored pegs, but you can do the same thing at home with a set of crayons in six colors.